Hujanen91/Project_1_Red_Dead_Redemption_2/README.md

 * The Gang

   * Divisions with articles containing images,subsections, quotes and paragraphs divided in two columns set to be positioned to the left and right of the page.
 Scaling it down will make the two columns merge in to one.
-  * The articles will display portraits of the gang members and give the user a quote from each carachter and information about each character.
+  * The articles will display portraits of the gang members and give the user a quote from each character and information about each character.

 ![The Gang](docs/readme_images/the-gang-page.png)
 ![The Gang Responsive](docs/readme_images/thegang-responsive.png)